3. Your First API Request

 When we make an HTTP call to a server, we specify a request method that indicates the type of operation we are about to perform, aka HTTP verbs.
 Some common HTTP request methods correspond to the CRUD operations mentioned earlier.
 You can see a list of more methods here.

-PUT usually replaces an entire resource, whereas PATCH usually is for partial updates.
+usually is for partial updates.

-Since we are “getting” books and not modifying any data, it makes sense that we are making a GET request.
+request.
 There are just conventions - it all depends on how the API is coded.
 To know which method to use, always read the API documentation you are working with, such as Postman Library API v2 docs!

 Request URL